Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from standards_.

-__Description__: Color is the only channel for meaningful information.
-Categorical only: Textures, shapes, or size (for filled elements) or dash patterns (for lines and paths) are required.
+__Description__: Color must not be the only channel for conveying meaningful or essential information.
+For categorical color schemes: Textures, shapes, or size (for filled elements) or dash patterns (for lines and paths) are required.

 __Good example__: [https://observablehq.com/@frankelavsky/no-use-of-color-alone-in-data-visualization](https://observablehq.com/@frankelavsky/no-use-of-color-alone-in-data-visualization)